fnic-lemmy/lemmy-directory/README.md

 🔒 = Locked community where only mods can create posts.

-x = Unmoderated community.
+⚠️ = Unmoderated community.

-x = Community looking for mods to help with moderation.
+📢 = Community looking for mods to help with moderation.

 # Directory (81 communities)